-Thanks to the rest of the Gutenberg Press in the 15th century, most authors fund the publishing of their books, but it was not until the existence of ebooks and Amazon, the domination of indie authors became possible.
+Thanks to the rest of the Gutenberg Press in the 15th century, most authors fund the publishing of their books, but it was not until the existence of eBooks and Amazon’s Kindle Direct Publishing, the domination of indie authors became possible.

 Apart from printing the author’s manuscript, a self-publishing company consists of in-house designers, typesetters who design your book cover, typeset your manuscript, and take care of everything till your book’s distribution.